 We hope you love the products we recommend.
 SeriouslySmoked.com may earn a commission on qualifying purchases from Amazon Associates or other vendors.
 Read more here.

-Ever since the first briquette was invented back in 1897, charcoal grills have always been the appliance of choice for backyard grilling.
+Ever since the first briquette was invented back in 1897, charcoal grills have always been the appliance of choice for backyard and outdoor grilling.
 While many outdoor chefs are now turning to gas and electric alternatives, the traditional charcoal grill still tops the list as the go-to option.

 If you were to give a seasoned griller a thousand bucks to dump their handy grill for a more modern option, we are dead sure they won’t budge.
 In any case, nothing can replace the rustic charm these traditional grills have to offer.